MGross21/armctl/README.md

 <details><summary><strong>Robot Homing Behavior</strong></summary>

 The "home" position refers to a predefined, manufacturer-specific pose that is safe and repeatable for initialization and calibration.
-Homing is available for certain robot series and is typically used to:

-- Reset the robot to a known reference pose
-- Prepare the robot for operation or shutdown
-- Ensure consistent starting conditions for automated tasks

 ```txt⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⢀⢠⢰⢡⢣⢢⢀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀